 Prose has been employed in English from the early 1300’s.
 It is written language without a discernible metrical structure.
-Prose includes fictional stories, like fantasy or romance, through to memoir and autobiography.
+Prose includes fictional stories, like fantasy or romance, through to memoir.
 Our members enjoy all forms of creative writing as those below attest.

 I’ve Got Your Parents Here